estevanico-explorations/professor-frisby-fp/README.md

 # professor-frisby-fp
 Code from "Professor Frisby Introduces Composable Functional JavaScript"

-Playlist is located here: https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript.
+[Playlist is located here](https://egghead.io/courses/professor-frisby-introduces-composable-functional-javascript).
 It is about 112min long so an easy night if you don't take notes.
 It's taking me significantly longer since I'm taking notes plus working on code.

 I think Prof Frisby explains it best when people ask why use these weird words: